-To understand lumbar spine surgery, it is important to know about low back anatomy, conditions, and surgical goals and techniques.
-Lumbar anatomy begins below (so that you can better understand what's wrong with your spine and therefore causing you lower back pain—and potentially requiring surgery).
+To understand lumbar spine surgery, it is important to know about low back conditions, treatment goals, and surgical techniques.
+But first, a basic lumbar spine anatomy lesson will help you understand the problems in your spine that are causing your lower back pain.

 Each lumbar vertebra shares a basic structure: